 If you can, try to do photoshoots in multiple locations and with multiple outfits so you can have options to choose from.
 Include images in your EPK that show who you are and that you’d want to see on a poster next to your name.
-Include these in .png format in your press kit.
+Include these in .png format (it’s a better format for high res) in your press kit.

 Website and Social Links

 In your press kit, you’ll want to include links to your website and social media.
 You might be wondering if a website link is really necessary, and what the difference between a website and an EPK is.

 If you look at electronic press kit examples, you’ll see that they are concise and curated, which are two important qualities in catching attention without boring anybody.
 They are also made specifically for the audience of music industry pros.

 On the other hand, your website can be longer, more detailed, and really get into telling your story.
 You should also keep in mind that it will be viewable by everybody on the internet, not just clients and managers.